SpinyN0rman/sophienorthroptech/content/posts/sociable-sunday.md

 While I semi-slept Andi played Top Trumps with the girls.
 They then all went out for a walk, to the local field, and left me to come around in peace.
 Once I was sure the headache had gone, I peeled myself off the sofa to sort out a box of paper and junk that had been gaining weight for a week or so.
 Enjoyed the quiet space to methodically rip out used notebook pages to create essentially a new one for the kids’ paper drawer.
 Managed to recycle lots of redundant stuff.

-Childish gambino
+Relished in Childish Gambino’s eclectic sound while prepared the table for leftovers for our dinner, too.

 ![](/uploads/0796F1CC-482E-4E47-9D79-A6379BFD81BB.jpeg)

-leftovers for dinner.

-sort out box of paper and junk, clearing notebook

-mums hug ring